aalipoure34/Lab-1-Repo/index.md

 ### What I Do

 Now, a bit more about what I do.
-I'm currently studying computer science at UC San Diego.
+I'm currently studying computer science at **UC San Diego**.
 It seems only yesterday that I wrote my first lines of code:

 ```